angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-setting-up-a-google-play-ebook.md

 ---
 **Set up an account**

-The first thing you'll need to do is create a new account at [press.barnesandnoble.com](https://press.barnesandnoble.com/).
-B&N has the nicest, most user-friendly UI out of Amazon KDP and IngramSpark.
-If you aren't super familiar with what you're doing or how to properly format files they do an excellent job of walking you through what's needed.
+The first thing you'll need to do is create a new account at [play.google.com/books/publish](https://play.google.com/books/publish/).
+If you have a gmail account you can choose to use that account as well.

 **EPUB File**

 If you've already created [an EPUB file](/post/self-publishing-creating-an-epub-file/) this should be a simple set up.
-You can also upload a doc/docx, txt, html file, but EPUB files are pretty universally accepted so I found it easier to use the same file everywhere.
+You can also upload a pdf file, but EPUB files are pretty universally accepted so I found it easier to use the same file everywhere.

 **What you need**